Why stop at seven fishes when you can do eleven?

 Alec was both the chef and a diner, finishing each course as the evening progressed.
 Next up was pickled octopus with baby arugula dressed with a fantastic vinaigrette.
 Fish number seven.

 We cleared the dead soldiers and dug into the next dish – grilled shrimp with white bean puree.
 Fish number eight.

 As the dining marathon continued, we attacked the grilled sardines with herbs and lemons.
 Fish number nine.

 Not slowing down, Alec served braised calamari with garlic mashed potatoes, peas and crispy shallots .
 Fish number ten.
 Also, notably, the group started the not-so-painful transition to red wine.

-While Alec spent time in the kitchen preparing the next dish, a couple diners used that time as opportunity to rest their eyes.
+While Alec spent time in the kitchen preparing the next dish, a couple diners used that time as an opportunity to rest their eyes.